How to stay safe when Trail Running & Hiking

 Written By: Ben Mounsey

 Enjoying the great outdoors is one of life’s simplest and greatest pleasures.
-And of course, activities such as trail running and hill walking are extremely low-risk as far as COVID-19 is concerned.
-However, there are a number of other significant health and safety risks involved.
-As winter approaches and with more people heading to the hills, it’s vitally important to minimise these risks through education and careful preparation.
+However, there are a number of significant health and safety risks involved with every outdoor adventure.
+With more people heading to the hills than ever before, it’s vitally important to minimise these risks through education and careful preparation.
 This comprehensive guide will tell you everything you need to know about staying safe on the trail, helping you to prepare for adventure and giving you the confidence to look after yourself and others, should things take a turn for the worse.

 FAIL TO PREPARE, PREPARE TO FAIL